Pantoprazole APOTEX Tablets

 Some medicines and pantoprazole may interfere with each other.
 These include:

-- warfarin and phenprocoumon, medicines used to prevent blood clots
+- warfarin and phenprocoumon, used to prevent blood clots

-- atazanavir and nelfinavir, medicines used to treat viral infections such as HIV
+- atazanavir and nelfinavir, used to treat viral infections such as HIV

-- ketoconazole, itraconazole and posaconazole, medicines used to treat fungal infections
+- ketoconazole, itraconazole and posaconazole, used to treat fungal infections

-- tacrolimus and mycophenolate mofetil, medicines used to suppress the immune system
+- tacrolimus and mycophenolate mofetil, used to suppress the immune system

-- fluvoxamine, a medicine used to treat anxiety and depression.
+- fluvoxamine, used to treat anxiety and depression.